mochoabuilds/-cognition-/README.md

 *** ATTACHED CODE FOR PROOF-OF-CONCEPT (PEOPLE/FOOTFALL COUNTER) ***

+*** YOUTUBE LINK SHOWING PEOPLE/FOOTFALL COUNTER ... **

 # INTRODUCTION
-+ Computer vision technology can now recognize classes of things as accurately as a human.
-My hypothesis is that if computer vision technology continues its drop costs then it presents an opportunity to modernize corner store operations.
 + Corner stores serve many roles beyond providing essential goods.
-They are inherently valuable spaces within communities and have become a comforting hyperlocal landmark amid the pandemic.
+They are inherently valuable spaces that have become a comforting landmark amid the pandemic.
 My research pulls together something like a work bench to build modern tools for corner stores.
 The focus is on making new tools feel like a natural extension of the existing corner store experience.

-# WHY THIS PROJECT?
-+ In human vision, after an image in formed in the retina it is sent to the brain’s visual cortex to process more complex features.
-This all takes place in a fraction of a second.
-Computer vision technology can mimic the hierarchal way that human vision is wired, with some tweaks.
-Many would call this AI.
-But what many call AI is just pattern matching.
-Extremely clever and powerful stuff, but nonetheless pattern matching.
-+ My research explores ways to bake human-like “street smarts” into a computer.
-I believe such technology is only good if it understands the social, economic and privacy complexities of human life.
-Helping design effective computer vision technology and its policies is what motivates me.
+My research starts with ethnographic data and develops theories about ways to bake "street smarts" into computer vision systems.

 # TIMELINE
 + Winter 2018 — Spring 2020